alanjoffre/alanjoffre/README.md

 ### New posts:
 <div align="left">
 <a id="inicio"> 27/02/2023 - </a>
-<a id="inicio" href="https://github.com/alanjoffre/kubernetes/tree/master/kubernetes-do-zero-a-producao"> Kubernetes do zero a produção </a><br>o q
+<a id="inicio" href="https://github.com/alanjoffre/kubernetes/tree/master/kubernetes-do-zero-a-producao"> Kubernetes do zero a produção </a><br>
 <a id="inicio"> 26/02/2023 - </a>
 <a id="inicio" href="https://github.com/alanjoffre/database/tree/master/fluxo-dados-streaming"> Fluxo de dados - Streaming  </a><br>
 <a id="inicio"> 25/02/2023 - </a>